Be Part of Our Sensory-Friendly Movement!

 Plan a Sensory-Friendly Vacation

 Are you planning your next vacation?
 Does a member of your family struggle with sensory sensitivity or sensory overload?
 Travelling can be stressful and challenging at the best of times!
-Especially so following COVID-19 and long periods of social isolation.
-A sensory-friendly vacation is a solution for a less stressful and more enjoyable vacation, be
+A sensory-friendly vacation is a solution for a less stressful and more enjoyable vacation, be it solo, duo or with a group of family or

 Skip to content